-Uniquely, our platform encourages collaborative learning by offering users the opportunity to learn the language and practice their listening, writing, reading and speaking with assistance from a rapidly growing community of native speakers.
-In this way, every busuu user is both student of a foreign language and tutor of their own ‘mother tongue’.
+Busuu encourages collaborative learning by offering users the opportunity to learn languages and practice their listening, writing, reading and speaking with assistance from a rapidly growing community of native speakers.
+In this way, every Busuu user is both a student of a foreign language and tutor of their own ‘mother tongue’.

 Who is helping us?

 Anyone who has ever attempted to learn a foreign language knows how challenging and daunting it can be, especially when you are trying to apply your newly acquired skills in front of an entire classroom or in a foreign country.
-We wanted to change the way people learn languages, make it accessible and connect learners and native speakers around the world.
-With an added bit of gamification, we do not only give learners the chance to practice, but also help them to build confidence and stay motivated.
+Busuu has always aimed to change the way people learn languages, making it accessible and connect learners and native speakers around the world.
+Through the power of technology, we’re breaking down language barriers and connecting people through language.

 Facts & Figures

 Watch Bernhard Niesner’s and Oula Akiki’s WHATCHADO video: